arunbhy/portfolio/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with React and Vite, featuring a clean design and smooth animations.
+This is my personal portfolio website built with React and Vite, deployed using GitHub Pages.

 ## Features